Every Which Way but Loose: Cast

-Screenwriter Jeremy Kronsberg has a small role as Bruno the biker, while martial artist Gene LeBell also features as another Biker.
-Orangutan Manis co-stars as the ape, Clyde.
-Making uncredited appearances are Harry Guardino as James Beekman, Mel Tillis as emcee/performer at the Palomino honky tonk club, and Phil Everly as singer at the Palomino honky tonk club.
+Screenwriter Jeremy Kronsberg has a small role as Bruno the biker, while martial artist Gene LeBell also features as another biker.
+Making uncredited appearances are Harry Guardino as James Beekman, Mel Tillis as emcee/performer at the Palomino honkytonk club and Phil Everly as a singer at the club.

 Production

-The script, written by Jeremy Joe Kronsberg, had been turned down by many other big production companies in Hollywood.
-Eastwood unexpectedly took a liking to the project himself, seeing it as a way to broaden his appeal to the public.
-Most of Eastwood's production team and his agents reportedly thought it was ill-advised.
-Bob Hoyt, whom Eastwood had contacts with (through his Malpaso secretary Judy Hoyt and Eastwood's long-term friend Fritz Manes), thought it showed promise and eventually convinced Warner Brothers to buy it.
-An orangutan named Manis was brought in to play Clyde; also cast were Geoffrey Lewis as the dimwitted Orville, Beverly D'Angelo as his girlfriend, and Sondra Locke as Lynn Halsey-Taylor, the country and western barroom singer.
-Eastwood spoke about using the orangutan for the main role, "Clyde was one of the most natural actors I ever worked with!
+The script, written by Jeremy Joe Kronsberg, had been rejected by many other Hollywood production companies.
+However, Eastwood saw the project as a means of broadening his appeal to the public, although most of his production team and his agents reportedly thought it was ill-advised.
+Eastwood's associate Bob Hoyt convinced Warner Brothers to buy the story.

+The Clyde character was played by an orangutan named Manis.
+Eastwood said of using the orangutan for the main role, "Clyde was one of the most natural actors I ever worked with!
 But you had to get him on the first take because his boredom level was very limited."

-The film has a contemporary western theme, displaying the blue collar aspects of the western United States, with many scenes shot in rural locations, cheap motel rooms, industrial facilities, and honky-tonk bars.
-The film was shot on location, including the California communities of Bakersfield, North Hollywood, San Fernando, Sun Valley, Ukiah, and Van Nuys.
-It was also filmed in Colorado, including parts of Denver, Aurora and historic Georgetown.
-A few scenes were also filmed in Albuquerque, Santa Fe and Taos, all in New Mexico.
+The film has a contemporary Western theme, displaying the blue-collar aspects of the Western United States, with many scenes shot in rural locations, cheap motel rooms, industrial facilities, and honkytonk bars.
+Location filming took place in the California communities of Bakersfield, North Hollywood, San Fernando, Sun Valley, Ukiah, and Van Nuys.
+It was also filmed in Colorado, including parts of Denver, Aurora, and historic Georgetown.
+A few scenes were also filmed in Albuquerque, Santa Fe, and Taos, New Mexico.

-The 34-year-old Locke "reluctantly" got an abortion late in the shoot.
-This was three years into her cohabitation with Eastwood.

-Title origin
+Title and theme song origin

-The film's title refers to the Eddie Rabbitt song of the same name from the soundtrack, in which the singer complains that his girlfriend turns him "every which way but loose"; i.e., he cannot bring himself to leave her although he is more of a freewheeling character.
+The film's title was the basis of the Eddie Rabbitt song of the same name from the soundtrack.

+In California in 1978, songwriter Steve Dorff received a phone call from Snuff Garrett, the music supervisor of the Clint Eastwood film Every Which Way But Loose.
+Dorff later said in an interview that Garrett said to him, "Hey, what's up?
+I need you to write something.
+I need a song called 'Every Which Way But Loose.'
+I said, "What does that mean?"
+He said, "I don't know.
+I just know that Clint Eastwood plays a guy who likes to beat people up, and he travels around in an old beat-up pickup truck with an orangutan."
+Dorff then called his in Alabama, Milton Brown, and over the phone, in about 30 minutes they had put together the song.

+The phrase had also appeared in the previous year's film Smokey and the Bandit.

 Reception

-Box office performance
+Box-office performance

 Upon its release, the film was a surprising success and became Eastwood's most commercially successful film at the time.
 The film opened in 1,275 theatres and grossed $10,272,294 in its first week, beating Eastwood's previous best opener, The Enforcer.

-It grossed a total of $104.3 million in the United States and Canada, ranking high amongst those of Eastwood's career, and was the second-highest-grossing film of 1978.
+It grossed a total of $104.3 million in the United States and Canada, over $500 million when adjusted for inflation, ranking high among those of Eastwood's career, and was the fourth-highest-grossing film of 1978.